Redeem Now Ends in:

 To play a G power chord, find the root note G on the E string (3rd fret).

-• Place your index finger on the 3rd fret of the E string (G).
+• Place your index finger on the 3rd fret of the low E string and your ring finger on the 5th frets of the A and D strings.

 E String - A Power Chord